zacfire/gitskill/readme.txt

-creating a branch is quick.
+creating a branch is quick AND simple.